Saturday, June 29, 2019

 Like this blog on Facebook | Follow me on Twitter

-In the final days of his life, Richard Stoddert Ewell sensed something was terribly wrong.
+In the final days of his life, Richard Stoddert Ewell sensed something terribly wrong.
 A "pall had fallen upon" his farmhouse in Spring Hill, Tenn., and "a feeling of depression ... was visible on every countenance."
-For nearly two weeks, his wife of nearly eight years took care of the former Confederate lieutenant general as he battled typhoid fever.
+For nearly two weeks, his wife of nearly eight years had taken care of the former Confederate lieutenant general as he battled typhoid fever.
 But now she was nowhere to be found.

-A historical marker in Spring Hill, Tenn., for the Ewell Farm,
+A historical marker in Spring Hill, Tenn.,

-where Richard Ewell died on Jan.
+died on Jan.
 25, 1872.
 He was 54.

-Soon, the man who was criticized for not taking Cemetery Hill on the first day at Gettysburg learned the awful truth: Days earlier, Lizinka Ewell had died of the same disease killing "Old Bald Head."
 "His senses had become so keenly susceptible to everything transpiring around him," a Nashville newspaper reported, "that even the thoughts of his attendants seemed laid bare to his perception."
 Because of Ewell's precarious health, the family delayed revealing the news.

 Headlines in the Nashville Tennessean on